GeveoAu/blog/_posts/2018-11-19-8-reasons-why-you-should-pay-attention-to-Google-Flutter.md

 2. Wrap native platform controls and provide a cross-platform abstraction over them.

-Both of this approach there is an involvement of a bridge that act as a mediator to provide device features and services.
+In both of this approaches, there is an involvement of a bridge that act as a mediator to provide device features and services.

 However, Flutter follows a completely new approach as a cross platform mobile development framework.
 It provides a framework that application developers work against and an engine with a portable runtime to host applications.
 The framework builds upon the Skia graphics library, providing a new set of widgets that actually rendered, as opposed to being just wrappers on native controls.
 Therefore, let us just take look at eight reasons that I think why you should pay attention to Google Flutter.

 **1. Easy to learn**

-One of the first thing most developers consider before switching into a new mobile development framework is the learning curve.
+One of the first things most developers consider before switching into a new mobile development framework is the learning curve.
 Leaving a framework that you have mastered after so many years of hard work and migrating to a completely new framework is not easy.
-Also developers have to start from scratch which make them afraid to switch technologies.
+Also developers have to start from scratch which makes them afraid to switch technologies.
 However thankfully, Flutter has a small learning curve, which makes it easier for developers to switch into Google flutter.
-In fact, I would say that it’s piece of cake, if any of you have any experience with native or hybrid mobile application development.
+In fact, I would say that it’s a piece of cake, if any of you have any experience with native or hybrid mobile application development.

 Actually all you have to learn is Dart.
 Dart is a programming language originally developed by Google.
 Dart offers an intersection of features that should be familiar to developers coming from a variety of languages, such as C#, JavaScript, F#, Swift, and Java.
 Actually it only took me couple of days to master Dart.
 As both Flutter and Dart are open-source, there is extensive documentation and excellent community support to help you out with learning and any issue you would encounter.